logux/docs/recipes/subprotocol.md

 ## Checking Action Version on the Client

-If on the client-side you are using persistance store like `IndexedStore` your client may load actions created in different version of the client.
+If on the client-side, you are using a persistence store like `IndexedStore` your client may load actions created in a different version of the client.

 You need to think about it if you want to support offline.

 <details open><summary>Redux client</summary>

-Unfortunatelly, there is no API to pass `meta.subprotocol` to Redux’s reducers.
-We will make solution for old action in our future Redux API extenstion.
+Unfortunately, there is no API to pass `meta.subprotocol` to Redux’s reducers.
+We will make a solution for old action in our future Redux API extension.

 Right now you need to be read and look into action structure: